 Infinite scrolling is such a basic feature that you don’t need a mega-plugin to implement it on your site.
 Ajax Load More gives you a more flexible solution for implementing infinite scroll on your site.

 Jetpack doesn’t charge for its forms, but other plugins often give you more flexibility.
-A good beginner-friendly option is the Pirate Forms plugin, which is shortcode-ready, fully customizable, and comes with SMTP.
+A good beginner-friendly option is the WPForms plugin, which is a fully customizable drag-and-drop form builder.
+It comes with pre-made templates, spam protection, media file uploads, and various marketing-ready features such as newsletter sign-up, payment gateways integration, and surveys.

 Jetpack alternative for related posts: Related Posts Thumbnails